beforeprod-com/preview-deployment-action-tmp/README.md

       - name: Checkout repository
         uses: actions/checkout@v4

-      - name: Deploy to BeforeProd
+      - name: Create a preview app on beforeprod.com
         uses: ./.github/actions/preview_app
         with:
           platform: 'JS'  # or 'GO' for Go applications
           build_folder: './build'  # path to your build artifacts
 ```

 > **Note**: The action will automatically update PR descriptions with deployment URLs.
-For direct branch pushes (without a PR), the deployment URL will be logged in the GitHub Actions output for easy access.
+The action only runs on pull request events (opened, updated, or reopened) to ensure deployments are only created when needed.

 ### Cleanup Action